 - First, make sure you use overripe bananas, they really will give your bread the best flavor.

 - As for baking, I bake with whole wheat flour, so I always underbake the loaf just a touch.
-The whole wheat flours absorb so much moisture and this is really important to remember when you are baking.
+Whole wheat flour absorbs so much moisture and this is important to remember when you are baking.
 A lot of the absorption takes place then.